SummaryRead the full fact sheet

 Doctors diagnose gallstones by using a number of tests, including:

-- general tests – such as physical examination and x-rays
+- general tests – such as physical examination and

 - endoscope test – endoscopic retrograde cholangiopancreatography (ERCP).
 A thin tube is passed through the oesophagus and injects dye into the bowel to improve the quality of x-ray pictures